react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/hello-react-navigation.md

 All of the route configuration is specified as props to our navigator.
 We haven't passed any props to our navigator, so it just uses the default configuration.

-Let's add a second screen to our stack navigator and configure the screen to render first:
+Let's add a second screen to our stack navigator and configure the `Home` screen to render first:

 <samp id="hello-react-navigation-full" />